Codezilla-21/sweetHome/requirments.md

 ### Scope (In/Out)
 #### IN - What will your product do
-- easy to get the homes that anyone wants to buy or rent
+- Facilitating finding homes to buy or rent

 #### OUT - What will your product not do.
-- I can't communicate with him as a chating
+- Chating

 #### What will your MVP functionality be?
 - The product will allow the user to find all the specifications he wants in the house he wants to buy or rent